liveMusic13/react-auth-faceid/README.md

 			styleButton={{ color: 'red' }}
 			styleCanvas={{ display: 'none' }}
 			styleVideo={{ width: '300px' }}
+			modelsPath='/models'
 		/>
 	);
 };
 ```

+The **modelsPath** prop is used to specify the path to the models in your application.
+To make it work, you need to download all the models and add them to your project.
+You can [download them](https://github.com/liveMusic13/react-auth-faceid/tree/main/public/models) from the project's repository.

 The **onSuccess** and **onError** functions are used to handle successful and failed requests.
 The **timeFaceId** prop sets the time (in milliseconds) during which face recognition is active.
 The **fetchReference** request is used to obtain the reference image, while the **validateFace** request checks if the user matches the reference image.